svenwal/openldap/README.md

       - 389:389
       - 80:80
     environment:
-      - LDAP_PASSWORD=password
+      - LDAP_PASSWORD=adminPassword
       - LDAP_ORGANISATION="My LDAP Server"
-      - LDAP_DOMAIN=mydomain.com
+      - LDAP_DOMAIN=example.com
       - LDAP_SERVERNAME=MyLDAP
+      - LDAP_USER_LOGIN=username
+      - LDAP_USER_FIRSTNAME=First
+      - LDAP_USER_LASTNAME=Last
+      - LDAP_USER_EMAIL=example@example.com
+      - LDAP_USER_PASSWORD=password
 ```

 # Usage

+For the automatic creation of an initial user fill out all the LDAP_USER_* variables (see examples above).
+This user will be created as InetOrtPerson and can be used for non-admin-access

-To add user and group, 2 scripts are available and you can execute
+To add users and groups later on, 2 scripts are available and you can execute
 with *docker exec* command

 ## Add user